John Edmonstone

 John Edmonstone was a taxidermist and teacher of taxidermy in Edinburgh, Scotland.
 He was an influential Black Briton.

 Charles Edmonstone's plantation, Mibiri Creek, Demerara River in Guyana.

 Early life

-Born into slavery on a wood plantation in Demerara, British Guiana (present-day Guyana, South America), he was given the surname of his slave-owner, Charles Edmonstone, who owned the plantation and also owned the Cardross Park estate at Cardross, near Dumbarton in Scotland.
+Born into slavery on a wood plantation in Mibiri Creek, Demerara, British Guiana (present-day Guyana, South America), he was given the surname of his slave-owner, Charles Edmonstone, who owned the plantation and also owned the Cardross Park estate at Cardross, near Dumbarton in Scotland.

 Around 1812 the plantation was visited by the naturalist Charles Waterton, who spent considerable time teaching John Edmonstone taxidermy.